M J Bridge

 Some are excellent at a certain stage of development or in a certain bridge environment.

-To address these matters I have studied various authorities, analysed various methods which I have encountered, and occasionally come up with some idea of my own.
+To address these matters I have studied various authorities, analysed various methods which I have encountered, and on occasion come up with some idea of my own.
 The results of this research are the basis of this site.

 When any of my own ideas appear this is made clear -